jasylwong/bank_tech_test/README.md

 ---------------------------------------------------------
 Edge cases/points to clarify

 - Can open an account with nothing?
+Yes

 - Blank message when no transfers yet?

-- Messages for withdraw/deposit

 - Overdraft allowed?

 - Amounts as strings?
 All amounts valid/non-zero?

+- Return and/or print statement

 - How to test def initialize?
 - Assume things early on, eg all will be integers, or ask/address straight away?

 ---------------------------------------------------------

 Process
 - Set up repo
     - initialize rspec